 Explorer

 The explorer was first manufactured by Reverchon Industries of France in 1980.
-Reverchon, a pioneer in the electric bumper car, was founded in 1927.
-Several units were made under license in USA and Australia in the early 1980’s.
+Reverchon, a pioneer in the electric bumper car.
+Several units were made under license in USA and Australia in the early 1980’s with approximately 30 built worldwide before production ceased by Reverchon around 2001.

 The ride consists of a fast undulating rotational movement with 3 ups and downs per revolution ranging from 0.5 to 5 metres (1.6 to 16 ft), with a swinging sensation, both clockwise and counter-clockwise direction.
-Unlike more primitive rides in its class, the Explorer does not use a tram guide to lift and lower the sweeps, but has an ingenious reverse eccentric centre hub.
+Unlike similar rides the hydraullically driven Explorer does not use a tram guide to lift and lower the cars but instead an ingenious reverse eccentric centre hub.

-The large 40-person ride is mounted on one 46ft trailer and can be set up in 6 hours with 3 people.
+The large 40-person ride is mounted on one 46ft trailer and can be set up in as little as 4 hours with 3 people.

-There are currently 3 Explorers in Australia - one at Melbourne’s Luna Park, one immaculate road model renamed Flashdance owned by Chant’s, and an ex-park model under refurbishment.
-These 3 were built in Australia under license from Reverchon.
+There are approximately 5 Reverchon units operating in Europe, at least 5 in USA and 3 Explorers in Australia – one at Melbourne’s Luna Park, one immaculate road model renamed Flashdance owned by Chant’s, and an ex-park model under refurbishment.
+These 3 were built in Australia under license from Reverchon in the 1980’s.

 TECHNICAL SPECIFICATIONS